benhoneywill/hikerherd/README.md

 ### Documentation

-hikerherd is built using the Blitz framework, you can read [the Blitz docs](https://blitzjs.com/docs) to find out more.
+hikerherd is built using the Blitz framework, which is based on NextJS.
+You can read [the Blitz docs](https://blitzjs.com/docs) to find out more.

 More in-depth documentation for the setup, development and deployment of hikerherd is a work in progress.